zrecore/zrecore-js/README.md

  * User - A list of users that may access your application.
 This is usually used in conjunction with ACL data models to define who can (or can't) access certain resources, according to what permissions a user's role has on a resource.
   * UserAcl - A list defining what role is associated with a specific user, along with resources and permissions.
   * UserProfile - This is just a list containing common user 'profile' properties, such as 'twitter handle', or 'about me', etc.

+A complete list of related resources can be viewed at http://www.zrecommerce.com/